ezula/better-images/readme.txt

 Yes, that is possible.
 However, the images will be regenerated from the compressed 2560 pixel image, not the original full size image since that images does not exist anymore.

-= Can I edit and resize the image if I use Better Images? =
+= Can I edit and resize the image in WordPress if I use Better Images? =

 Yes that is possible, but, Better Images is meant to make image editing a thing of the past.
 Since WordPress is using responsive image handling there are no reasons to manually resize images.
 Also keep in mind that the resizing will happen from an already compressed and resized image.